Photomicroscopy and Macro Photography

 John back in the early 1980s at Berkeley Nuclear Laboratories.

 I was intrigued to discover that grey/white human hair can act as an annular light guide (Nature, 338, 23, 2 March 1989, see here for a recent review).
 The central core of the hair, the medulla, does not transmit light but the medulla can disappear, following hair growth after exposure of the hair follicle to ionising radiation in vivo (Int.
 J. Rad.
 Biol, 58, 2, 383, 1990) and probably after exposure to other cytotoxic agents too.
 Sometime after irradiation and regrowth, the medulla can reappear with the length of the medulla deletion (and any reduction in hair diameter) being dose-dependent.

 Transmitted and Reflected Near Infrared Light

 Microscopes with LED illumination, like the one below, need a tungsten or halogen substage lamp for transmission work in the near infrared (NIR).
 My tungsten lamp with NIR pass filter on top (eg 720nm, 850nm etc), when needed, will only just fit between the base and the iris.
-To visualise an image you need an NIR camera.
+To visualise an image you need a camera, preferably one converted for 'full spectrum' work, so it can also be used for the near ultraviolet.
 The tube camera below has an NIR blocking, hot mirror filter at the end of the tube which can be removed, thereby converting it easily into a 'full spectrum' camera.